 Do you want to contribute some original research to transpersonal psychotherapy?

 As a recent graduate said, “The training takes you apart as a counsellor and puts you back together again as a psychotherapist”.

 If you love learning and have found your calling to be a psychotherapist then embarking on this depth training will support you in your vocation, as well as continue your personal exploration of transpersonal work.

-The Advanced Diploma / Master's Degree builds upon previous learning to enable graduates to practice to a depth and degree of clinical expertise and theoretical knowledge that is integrated within the wider field of psychology.
+The Advanced Psychotherapy training builds upon previous learning to enable graduates to practice to a depth and degree of clinical expertise and theoretical knowledge that is integrated within the wider field of psychology.

 The Trust is an accrediting member of the United Kingdom Council for Psychotherapy (UKCP) and a founding member of the European Federation for Psychosynthesis Psychotherapy, a Europe-wide organisation and member of the European Association for Psychotherapy.

 The aims of the programmme

 The aims of the two-year programme are to:

 - Further develop the professional study, academic research and clinical training of graduates of the Postgraduate Diploma in Psychosynthesis Counselling, through the writing of a dissertation

 - Elaborate on the training of reflective psychosynthesis practitioners who work at a high standard of competency, within a transpersonal context, with ethical and safe practice